Back to blog

 They wait.
 You prompt again for the next thing.
 No persistence, no autonomy, no handoff between tasks.

-These are more capable.
+We found that these are more capable for most production work.
 You hand them a deliverable—a report, a code review, a content draft—and they complete it start to finish.
 They handle sub-tasks internally, manage their own errors, and hand off results when done.

 Most production agents in 2026 live here.